Colorful shelves of art supplies at the ochre museum in Roussillon

 Explore The Ochre Museum in Colorful Roussillon

-For a truly delightful—and delightfully colorful—museum experience far from the crowds, check out the Ôkhra Écomusée de l’Ocre just outside the village of Roussillon in the gorgeous Luberon region of Provence.
+For a truly delightful—and delightfully colorful—museum experience far from the crowds, check out the ochre museum in Roussillon, AKA Ôkhra Écomusée de l’Ocre, just outside the village of Roussillon in the gorgeous Luberon region of Provence.

 Here, you’ll learn how ochre was mined and processed, stroll through a magical slice of Provençal countryside, and maybe even leave with your own stash of ochre pastels or paints from the well-stocked shop.